nadjet/blog/content/posts/masters_topics.md

 draft: false
 ---

 Here are the projects I propose to [Data Science Master](https://estudios.uoc.edu/es/masters-universitarios/data-science/presentacion) students for their final project this semester.
-They ranges from text mining, concept mining, question answering to natural language generation.
+They range from text mining, concept mining, question answering to natural language generation.
 Most of them will be based on DBPedia/Wikipedia datasets.

 <!--more-->